solsoftware/capsula/CONTRIBUTING.md

 At this stage, the most valuable contribution would be to provide us with both positive and negative feedback on this project.
 We know instruction materials are scarce at this point, so we do not expect too much.
 However, any sort of feedback or usage experience is highly appreciated.
 We will do our best to document as many things as possible and to create tutorials and help pages.
 Until then, users and contributors would have to rely on API reference (`doc/index.html`) and also on our direct help.
 Do not hesitate to contact us.

+A contribution roadmap that sets direction for further development is to be expected by the end of the June 2018 on this very page.

 Additional information for contributors are given in the following lines of this document.

 ## Issues